 You’ll find knitting with nylon to be an enjoyable experience thanks to its stretchy nature, but commercial blends using wool and other natural materials can make it a far more malleable material by taking away some of the elasticity for crocheting more advanced patterns.

-Nylon itself makes an excellent option on its own for simple projects, but you’ll probably want to lean towards a blend if the pattern you’re using is in any way complex.
+Nylon itself makes an excellent option on its own for simple projects, but you’ll probably want to lean towards a blend if the pattern you’re using is in anyway complex.

-Suggested Product: Red Heart Nylon Crochet Thread
+Recommended Product: Red Heart Nylon Crochet Thread

 Now, Nylon isn’t always the easiest thing to use, and honestly I don’t do much crocheting or knitting with it.
 However, I do have a friend that has done quite a bit of crocheting with Nylon for some projects, and she swears by this product.